White House says tax plan to help business, middle class

-SOMERSET, N.J. – Treasury Secretary Steven Mnuchin says a Republican tax overhaul plan expected to come out this week will offer help for the middle class and businesses.
+SOMERSET, N.J.
+(AP) — A proposed tax overhaul set to come out this week from Republicans will offer help for the middle class and businesses, President Donald Trump's Treasury secretary said.

 Continue Reading Below

-He says the plan "creates a middle-income tax cut, it makes businesses competitive and it creates jobs."

-Mnuchin (mih-NOO'-shin) tells ABC's "This Week" there are changes, too, for the "high end," including "getting rid of lots of deductions."
+The developing plan "''creates a middle-income tax cut, it makes businesses competitive and it creates jobs," Steven Mnuchin said in a television interview Sunday, adding there are changes, too, for the "high end," including "getting rid of lots of deductions."

 In the past, Mnuchin has said there would be no "absolute tax cut" for the wealthy.